| Type: | Package |

 Details

-The package consists of three main functions: hasselayout
+The package consists of two main functions: hasselayout and hasserls.

 The first function generates the Hasse diagram of the layout structure of an experimental design.

-The latter two functions are used together to generate the Hasse diagram of the restricted layout
+The second function is used to generate the Hasse diagram of the restricted layout

 structure of an experimental design.